)

 You may have heard of no-down-payment insurance or no-deposit insurance, but those policies don’t technically exist.
 No matter what type of car insurance you buy, you’ll always have to pay something up front.
 In many cases, you must pay your first monthly premium.

 The type of deposit and the amount will differ from company to company.
-But the good news is that, even with needing an initial payment when you sign up for car insurance, you still have ways to save money — both right away and over the course of your entire policy.
+But the good news is that, even with needing an initial payment when you sign up for car insurance, you still have ways to save money — both right away and over the course of your entire policy term.

 There’s no such thing as true no-deposit insurance from a reputable insurance company.